Naxela/PPM-deprecated/README.md

 A selection of the currently available nodes.

 ## Why as an addon?
-I'd rather not commit something to Armory that is still bugged and not as optimized as possible.
+I'd rather not commit something to Armory that is still bugged, incomplete and not as optimized as possible.
 Still lots of things to do to make it useful.
 This is compatible with the Armory 0.6 version - This addon might break Armory.
 Bugs should be reported on this github section rather than the main Armory repo.

 ## How to - Installation

+Get the latest release from the release section here on Github: https://github.com/Naxela/PPM/archive/0.2.zip

 Simply copy and paste the **armsdk** folder directly into your Armory/Blender main folder and it will expose and implement the controls straight away.
 In order to include the uniforms and include the shader code, toggle on "PPM" in the renderpath.